MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-privacy.md

 ### Required diagnostic data

-**Required diagnostic data** is the minimum data necessary to help keep Microsoft Defender ATP secure, up-to-date, and performing as expected on the device it’s installed on.
+**Required diagnostic data** is the minimum data necessary to help keep Microsoft Defender ATP secure, up-to-date, and perform as expected on the device it’s installed on.

 Required diagnostic data helps to identify problems with Microsoft Defender ATP that may be related to a device or software configuration.
 For example, it can help determine if a Microsoft Defender ATP feature crashes more frequently on a particular operating system version, with newly introduced features, or when certain Microsoft Defender ATP features are disabled.
 Required diagnostic data helps Microsoft detect, diagnose, and fix these problems more quickly so the impact to users or organizations is reduced.